thadras/image-mash/README.md

 * Remote host supports cross-origin requests
 * URL loads a file with mime-type image

-Try the app out on [StackBlitz](https://gqairmxnx.github.stackblitz.io).
+Try the app out on [StackBlitz](https://stackblitz.com/github/thadras/image-mash).
+Use the `Open in New Window LIVE` button in the upper, right corner for a better preview of the application's capabilities.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.